Skip to Content

 Waste plastics icon | Neste

-The difference is in the source of the carbon: Neste RE is made with renewable and recycled materials.
-Instead of fossil resources, we use bio-based materials, e.g. waste and residues such as used cooking oil and plastic waste to produce Neste RE.
+The difference is in the source of the carbon: Our product Neste RE is made with renewable and recycled raw materials.
+Instead of fossil resources, we use sustainability certified bio-based materials, e.g. waste and residues such as used cooking oil, and recycled raw materials such as plastic waste, to produce Neste RE.

-Neste RE not only reduces the need for fossil resources with their heavy carbon footprint, but also adds value to plastic waste, contributing to keeping materials circulating.
+Neste RE not only reduces the need for fossil resources with their heavy carbon footprint, but also adds value to plastic waste, contributing to keeping materials circulating and combating plastic waste pollution.

-Fossil feedstock can be replaced with Neste RE without changes in the infrastructure.
+Fossil feedstock can be replaced with Neste RE without changes in the polymers and chemicals manufacturing infrastructure.
 Plastics based on Neste RE are of identical quality to those made from conventional feedstock.
-They can be turned into exactly the same products and used for the same applications - and recyclability of plastics made with Neste RE remains the same as well.
+They can be turned into exactly the same products and used for the same applications – and recyclability of plastics made with Neste RE remains the same, as well.

 What changes is the carbon footprint of the products.
 Independently reviewed life cycle assessments (LCA) for Neste RE capture the benefits in numbers:

-• The use of renewable Neste RE reduces greenhouse gas (GHG) emissions by more than 85% when replacing fossil feedstock*.
+• Neste RE based on renewable raw materials can reduce greenhouse gas (GHG) emissions by more than 85% when replacing fossil feedstock*.

-• The use of recycled Neste RE reduces GHG emissions by some 40% when compared to feedstock production from fossil materials and incineration of plastic waste**.
+• The use of Neste RE produced from plastic waste reduces GHG emissions by more than 35% when compared to a conventional scenario in which feedstock for plastic is produced from fossil materials and plastic waste is incinerated instead of chemically recycled**.

 Neste Feedstock - Animal fat liquid

-Transforming renewable raw materials such as waste and residues into Neste RETM: a premium-quality, renewable feedstock for polymers and chemicals.
+Transforming renewable raw materials such as waste and residues into Neste RE: a premium-quality, renewable feedstock for polymers and chemicals.

 Plastic waste can be a valuable resource.
 In principle, plastics can be recycled to create new plastic products.
 This allows us to keep the materials circulating, reducing the need for virgin raw materials.